Abhishek95725/About_Me/README.md

 My first repository
 🙂 About Myself
 * My name is Abhishek Thakur.
-* I did my Post Graduation in MCA from IMS Ghaziabad.

 * My hobbies are playing cricket and listening to music.
 That's all about me.
 Thank you.